 LBP, A game that, coincidentally enough, inspired Opaline's youth as a mouseling in a pastoral world (if you are familiar with LBP or LBP 2, you'll know why).
 I find the connection between cosmic grandeur and humble heath-life to have been seeded by Little Big Planet, and so it only seems most fitting to introduce Malabeenith, "Myth," in this story.

 There are no coincidences in creativity, only culturing.

 I hope you enjoy Myth as much as I have, though I doubt it.
 AMT is a place for my indulgences to flourish.
-I will do some digging and post some old screenshots and photos of Myth below for your viewing pleasure.
 Feel free to laugh at my odd little mind.